Everything is temporary.

-Impermanence also applies to thoughts, emotions, urges, and the rest of your mental activity.
+Impermanence also applies to thoughts, feelings, emotions, urges, and the rest of your mental activity.
 Your mind works hard to convince you all of it is permanent (and urgent!), but it isn't.

 This can be liberating in the context of things we label "bad" or "negative."
 It helps put our suffering into perspective - the hard times will pass, the stress will abate, the anxiety won't last forever, the sadness will eventually subside.

 But, it can cause trepidation to realize that things we label "good" or "positive" aren't permanent, either.

-This trepidation (or, a failure to realize) leads to our lifelong search for happiness.
+This trepidation leads to our lifelong search for happiness.
 It fuels our ongoing attempts to find the next object, relationship, experience, or mental state that will deliver it.
-Because we don't accept (or realize) impermanence, we create suffering in our lives as we attempt to cling to "the good things" and try to keep them from changing, or constantly try to replace them when they do change.
+Because we don't accept impermanence, we create suffering in our lives as we attempt to cling to "the good things" and try to keep them from changing, or constantly try to recreate or replace them when they do change.

 As Chade-Meng Tan says,

 The biggest problem with pleasant experiences is that they all eventually cease.
 The experience itself causes no sufferings, but our clinging on to them and our desperate hoping that they do not go away cause suffering.

-This suffering is self-created.
+This suffering that he refers to is self-created.
 As such, we can stop it.
 More important to our well-being, we can replace it by using an understanding of impermanence to foster appreciation instead.